Working with GenICam GenTL Devices

 GenICam GenTL is a standard that defines a software interface encapsulating a transport technology and that allows applications to communicate with general vision devices without prior knowledge of its communication protocol.
 GenTL supporting application (a GenTL consumer) is able to load a third party dynamic link library (a GenTL provider) that is a kind of a "driver" for a vision device.
 GenICam standard allows to overcome differences with communication protocols and technologies, and allows to handle different devices in same common way.
 However application still needs to be aware of differences in device capabilities and be prepared to cooperate with specific device class or device model.

-Adaptive Vision Library contains a built-in GenTL subsystem that helps and simplifies usage of a GenTL device in vision application.
+Aurora Vision Library contains a built-in GenTL subsystem that helps and simplifies usage of a GenTL device in vision application.
 AVL GenTL subsystem helps in loading provider libraries, enumerating GenTL infrastructure, managing acquisition engine and frame buffers, converting image formats and implements GenAPI interface.

 In order to be able to use a GenTL provider it needs to be properly registered (installed) in local system.
 Usually this task is performed by an installer supplied by a device vendor.
 Please note that a 32bit application requires a 32 bit provider library and a 64 bit application requires respectively a 64 bit provider library.
 A registered GenTL provider is characterized by a file with ".cti" extension.
 Path to cti library containing folder is stored in an environmental variable named "GENICAM_GENTL32_PATH" ("GENICAM_GENTL64_PATH" for 64 bit providers).